xuechao2/xuechao2.github.io/_pages/about.md

 ---

-I am a 5th year Ph.D. candidate at [Department of Electrical and Computer Engineering](https://ece.illinois.edu/) at University of Illinois Urbana-Champaign, advised by Prof. [Pramod Viswanath](https://web3.princeton.edu/members/).
+I am a final year Ph.D. candidate at [Department of Electrical and Computer Engineering](https://ece.illinois.edu/) at University of Illinois Urbana-Champaign, advised by Prof. [Pramod Viswanath](https://web3.princeton.edu/members/).
 I obtained my Bachelor Degree in Electronic Engineering in Tsinghua University.
 My research interest is in decentralized consensus protocols (blockchains).

 Here is a more detailed [CV]({{site.url}}/assets/CV.pdf) and [Publications]({{site.url}}/publications/).

-<span style="color:red">**Hire me:**</span> I'm on the 2022-2023 job market!
+<span style="color:red">**News:**</span> I will join the Thrust of Fintech at HKUST (GZ) as an assitant professor starting this fall!

 Education
 ======